kinectron/kinectron/memory-bank/activeContext.md

 - Implementing data packing for raw depth stream:

-  1. Pack two 16-bit depth values into each RGBA pixel (using all 4 channels)
+  1. Pack one 16-bit depth value into each RGBA pixel (using R and G channels)
-  2. Reduce message size by approximately 50% while preserving all depth data
-  3. Include metadata to indicate packed format for client-side unpacking
+  2. Include metadata to indicate packed format for client-side unpacking

 - Using Three.js for point cloud visualization: